Dr. Jim Conroy, The Tree Whisperer® said, “Trees eat sunlight. They produce their own food…which makes them pretty remarkable. We can’t do that!

 These steps should all help the tree with it’s goals to grow and be healthy.

-The Zoning Board of West Orange, NJ, has begun to hear public comments concerning the application by Seton Hall Prep.
+The Zoning Board of West Orange, NJ, has been hearing public comments concerning the application for building by Seton Hall Prep.
 They intend to cut down a substantial part of one of New Jersey’s remaining old forests including many old and historic trees in order to build more sports fields.

 Many older residents of West Orange also spoke out for the trees.
 Some who live next to the property are already experiencing flooding and other water problems from the work that has been done there already.

 We believe that when the day is done, the trees will prevail!

 Thanks to the Riverview Garden Club.
 We had a very enthusiastic response from over 50 people attending at the Wayne Public Library, Wayne NJ.
 Many good questions.